sarthkdobriyal/Netflix-clone/README.md

 - Payment ready using the stripe payment processor
 - Users can have monthly recurring subscription
 - Using Firestore database by firebase
-- Using Stripe payment webhooks to autoamtically keep track user subscription and their records in the database
+- Using Stripe payment webhooks to automatically keep track user subscription and their records in the database

 Tech Stack :-
 - ReactJS